Pet Passport Tanzania

-- A licensed veterinarian will complete a Veterinary Certificate for Tanzania for endorsement by the USDA (if traveling from the United States) and CFIA (if traveling from Canada).
+- A licensed veterinarian will complete a Veterinary Certificate for Tanzania no more than 14 days prior to transport for endorsement by the USDA (if traveling from the United States) and CFIA (if traveling from Canada).
 If you are traveling from anther country, the Governmental Authority from your country responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included for endorsement.

 - Internal and external parasite treatments must be administered by your veterinarian shortly prior to travel.

 Imported animals may enter only at designated ports.

 Whenever you travel to a foreign country like Tanzania, it is always advisable to carry some form of identification indicating ownership of your pet.

 Unvaccinated puppies and kittens under 3 months of age can enter Tanzania with their mother's rabies documentation.

 Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the person responsible for your pet.